 “The Girl From…”

 One song that truly sums up the Bossa nova craze, and shows how wide its popularity reached, is “The Girl from Ipanema.”
-The inspiration of this song lives up to its name, as composer Antônio Carlos Jobim and lyricist Vinícius de Moraes were at a bar when they, indeed, saw the girl who was walking across Ipanema, a posh neighborhood of Rio de Janeiro, as she ran her daily errands.
+The inspiration of this song lives up to its name.
+Composer Antônio Carlos Jobim and lyricist Vinícius de Moraes were at a bar when they, indeed, saw the girl who was walking across Ipanema, a posh neighborhood of Rio de Janeiro, as she ran her daily errands.

 Upon release, the song became a worldwide hit, and its legacy lives on today.
-It’s believed to be one of the most recorded songs in history, and has been covered by the likes of Frank Sinatra, Ella Fitzgerald, Sarah Vaughan (“The Boy from Ipanema”), Kenny G., and more!
+It’s believed to be one of the most recorded songs in history, having been covered by the likes of Frank Sinatra, Ella Fitzgerald, Sarah Vaughan (“The Boy from Ipanema”), Kenny G., and more!

-While the first commercial recording was by Pery Ribeiro in 1962, the version that became an international hit was performed by Astrud Gilberto, João Gilberto, and Stan Getz.
-Their album Getz/Gilberto was released in 1963, and it introduced the world to the Bossa nova, selling 2 million copies, and also introduced the world to Antônio Carlos Jobim.
+While the first commercial recording was made by Pery Ribeiro in 1962, the version that became an international hit was performed by Astrud Gilberto, João Gilberto, and Stan Getz.
+Their album Getz/Gilberto, released in 1963, introduced the world to the Bossa nova, selling 2 million copies, and introduced the world to Antônio Carlos Jobim.
 This recording also helped reinvigorate the career of Getz, during a decade that was difficult for many in the jazz world.

 Here’s the Getz/Gilberto version: https://www.youtube.com/watch?

-Because there are so many variations, we’re going to have a little fun with this.
+Because so many variations exist, we’re going to have a little fun with this.
 Over the next few weeks, we’re going to do a bracket of various versions, so we can see which is the favorite rendition!